-The charter, together with the template for general Material Transfer Agreement (MTA) and Data Transfer Agreement (DTA) constitutes an enabling tool to improve the governance and audit of sharing data and specimens across multiple international settings.
-It is written in simplified language to make it accessible and usable by scientists and other stakeholders, and provides a consistent set of principles that will improve interoperability nationally and internationally.
+The Charter, together with the template for general Material Transfer Agreement (MTA) and Data Transfer Agreement (DTA) constitutes an enabling tool to improve the governance and audit of sharing data and specimens across multiple international settings.
+The documents introduce in simplified language a consistent set of principles that will improve interoperability nationally and internationally.